 Once accepted, the Pathways student experience will include:

-Jan 2021- Launching Stage consisting of a Summer School course at the University of Chile Experimental Center in Frutillar, Patagonia, Chile (early January).
+Jan 2024- Launching Stage consisting of a Summer School course at one of our international sites (early January).

 We seek students with aptitude in interdisciplinary research and backgrounds in hydrologic science, ecology and social science.
-Students must be full-time graduate students, and be citizens, nationals or permanent residents of the United States.
+Students must be full-time graduate students (working towards a thesis/dissertation and not yet graduated), and be citizens, nationals or permanent residents of the United States.

 Funding and Compensation

-The Pathways package will include 1) all travel expenses (subject to university and NSF Policies); 2) subsistence support up to $6,000 (depending on the length of the In-Flight Stage) to those who complete the experience; and 3) research support up to $5,000 competitively allocated based on a proposal.
+The Pathways package will include 1) all travel expenses (subject to university and NSF Policies); 2) subsistence support up to $6,000 (depending on the length of the In-Flight Stage) to those who complete the experience; and 3) research support up to $600 allocated based on a proposal.

 If you are interested in the program, please contact Dr. Jan Boll at Washington State University (firstname.lastname@example.org) or Dr. Mark Stone at the University of New Mexico (email@example.com).